BruceSteers/gambas3-compile-and-install/ReadMe.txt

 # Offers yes or no options to run all commands needed to compile/install Gambas3
    from the './reconf-all' to the 'make install'
 # Offers to make a desktop icon and/or a menu item.
-# Supports Ubuntu, Mint, Debian, Raspbian, Archlinux, Alpine
+# Supports..
+Ubuntu,
+LinuxMint,
+Debian,
+Raspbian,
+Archlinux,
+ManjaroLinux
+Alpine

 How to use...